13 Tips for gathering 1-to-10 outcome ratings during Preference interviews.

 - Read entire outcome statement: You may be tempted to ask, “So what is your importance score for this next one?
 It’s better to ask each question in the same manner… to drive out as much variability as possible.
 Read the entire outcome statement: “How important is it minimize the likelihood of box damage from moisture?”

 - Remind them of rating definitions: Periodically direct their attention to several of the definitions for the rating numbers.
 After reading the outcome statement you might say, “… where a “1” is not important at all… a “5” is moderately important… and a “10” is critical.”
+Reading the entire outcome statement (above tip) and reminding customers of rating definitions may seem unimportant, but they're not: This consistency helps you drive out unwanted variability.

 - Deep probing: When customers give you their 1-to-10 ratings for importance and satisfaction, it’s a great time to probe, e.g., “Can you help me understand why this is so important?”
 This is also a good time to use the “What and Why” probing methodology you learned for Discovery interviews.